codehakase/codehakase.com/content/blog/2017-05-09-Introducing-adonis-js.md

 npm is a package manager for Node.js.
 During the development process, you will find yourself using npm install a lot.
 Hence all dependencies are pulled from npm only.

-*Note:* We’ll be using a command line (terminal) through out, if you are on Mac OS, Ubuntu, Linux the commands we’d use should work.
+*Note:* We'll be using a command line (terminal) through out, if you are on Mac OS, Ubuntu, Linux the commands we'd use should work.
 If you are on windows, get a command line tool like Git Bash, so you can use the same comamnds.

 ### Installing Adonis-CLI

-We’ll install adonis-cli globally using npm.
+We'll install adonis-cli globally using npm.
 It is a command line tool to scaffold new applications within a matter of seconds.

 ```
 npm i -g adonis-cli